chelmerrox/Project-9-HTML-and-CSS-Capstone/README.md

 # Project 9 - HTML and CSS Capstone Project

-This is a solo project where I had to replicate/clone the CC Global Summit 2015 Website according to <a href="https://www.behance.net/gallery/29845175/CC-Global-Summit-2015">these specifications.</a>
+This is a solo project where I had to replicate/clone the CC Global Summit 2015 website according to <a href="https://www.behance.net/gallery/29845175/CC-Global-Summit-2015">these specifications.</a>

 ## Preview of web page